epadam/Production-Time-Series-Prediction-System/README.md

 ## How to develop your model

-Here we use bike sharing dataset as example, we split the dataset to half and trigger the retraining when upload the other half to gcs.
+Here we use time series dataset as an example, we split the dataset to half and trigger the retraining when upload the other half to gcs.

 ### Prepare your dataset